Douglas Wilder: Early life

-Wilder was born on January 17, 1931, in the segregated Church Hill neighborhood of Richmond.
+Wilder was born on January 17, 1931, in the segregated Church Hill neighborhood of Richmond, Virginia.
 He is the son of Beulah Olive (Richards) and Robert Judson Wilder.
 He is the grandson of slaves, his paternal grandparents having been enslaved in Goochland County.
 The seventh of eight brothers and sisters, Wilder was named for the African American writers Paul Laurence Dunbar and Frederick Douglass.

 Wilder's father sold insurance and his mother worked as a maid.
 While the family was never completely destitute, Wilder recalled his early years during the Great Depression as a childhood of "gentle poverty".
 In 1947 Wilder graduated from Armstrong High School where one of his fellow students was dancer and choreographer Nat Horne.

 Wilder worked his way through Virginia Union University, a historically black university, by waiting tables at hotels and shining shoes, graduating in 1951 with a degree in chemistry.

 Drafted into the United States Army during the Korean War, he volunteered for combat duty.
 At the Battle of Pork Chop Hill, he and two other men found themselves cut off from their unit, but they bluffed nineteen North Korean soldiers into surrendering, for which Wilder was awarded the Bronze Star Medal.
 He was a sergeant when he was discharged in 1953.

 Following the war, Wilder worked in the state medical examiner's office and pursued a master's degree in chemistry.
 In 1956 he changed his career plans and entered Howard University Law School.
 After graduating in 1959, he established a law practice in Richmond, the Virginia capital.

 Wilder married Eunice Montgomery in 1958.
 The couple had three children before divorcing in 1978: Lynn Diana; Lawrence Douglas Jr.; and Loren Deane.